 Loudspeaker echo, auctioneer’s voice,

-missed fresh field smell, and open air,
+no fresh field smell, missed open air,

-absent now tender shepherd care…
+absent now tender breeder care…

-Push-bundled, trailer cramped,
+Push-bundled into trailer cramped,

 crumpled papers signed, stamped,